The Vocabulary of Murder

 Although I'm not with the Language Police, I am concerned about the high frequency of murder-related words within the English language.
 A long time ago, an Asian acquaintance remarked that Americans appear to be intrigued by murder, but did not go into great detail.
 American English may have had something to do with his cross-cultural observation.

-People who spend a lot of time dwelling upon murder soon tire of that word, and are always looking for ways to pep up their lexicons with synonyms, and for ways to be succinct and precise when the need arises.
+People who spend a lot of time dwelling upon murder soon tire of that word, and look for ways to pep up their lexicons with synonyms, and for ways to be succinct and precise when the need arises.
 There are several such words in English, and many more in American slang.
 It would be interesting to compare the length of the English murder-word list with similar lists from other languages.

 Here are a few murder-related expressions in standard English: annihilate, assassinate, to dispatch someone, to eliminate someone, ethnic cleansing, to execute someone, exterminate, homicide, kill, to liquidate someone, manslaughter, massacre, to mow down someone, to slay, to take out someone, terminate, and to wipe out.
 However most surfers 'wipe out' several times in their careers, without getting killed.
 We also have words for very specific kinds of killing: regicide (to kill a king), fratricide, suicide, etc.